apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 ## Register Clients

+### Statically

-OpenID Connect clients can be registered with CAS as such:
+OpenID Connect clients can be *statically* registered with CAS as such:

 ```json
 {